As Argentine inflation cools to single digits, residents are still skeptical

-BUENOS AIRES (Reuters) - Argentines say they are yet to feel the benefits of cooling inflation and analysts predict the five-month streak could end when official figures for June are released on Friday.
+BUENOS AIRES, July 12 (Reuters) - Argentines say they are yet to feel the benefits of cooling inflation, as a five-month streak of slowing prices ended when official data on Friday showed inflation in June was higher than in May.

 The sharp fall has been attributed to a suite of cost-cutting and austerity measures that have put a lid on consumer demand, as well as measures to reduce money printing.